 People who may support your child

 There are many different members of staff who may support your child.
 Each class has a teaching assistant who may work with your child one to one or in small groups to support or extend their learning.
 There are also members of staff who may carry out additional work with your child.
-Mrs Islam works with individuals and small groups who have English as an additional language and Mrs Elder and Mrs Holmes run intervention programmes (programmes of work to give your child a ‘boost’).
+Mrs Elder and Mrs Kenchington run intervention programmes (programmes of work to give your child a ‘boost’) and Mrs Brown offers one-to-one tutoring for specified children.
 We also receive support from professionals from outside school which is detailed later in this report.
 If your child is receiving any additional support, this will be discussed with you by your child’s teacher or you can arrange to meet with Mrs Boggis (Inclusion Leader) who is responsible for co-ordinating any extra support.

 Supporting your child’s well-being